Skip to content

 --reasoning-level None Optional launch-owned tool/model-specific reasoning preset index.

 Those two flags set the launch-owned default model selection that is written into the specialist-backed launch profile.
-After the agent is already running, headless prompt routes also support one-turn overrides through houmao-mgr agents prompt, houmao-mgr agents gateway prompt, and houmao-mgr agents turn submit with the same --model plus optional --reasoning-level shape.
+After the agent is already running, headless prompt routes also support one-turn overrides through houmao-mgr agents single --agent-name <name> prompt, houmao-mgr agents single --agent-name <name> gateway prompt, and houmao-mgr agents single --agent-name <name> turn submit with the same --model plus optional --reasoning-level shape.
 Those runtime overrides apply only to the submitted headless turn and never rewrite the specialist, launch profile, or persisted manifest defaults.

 Claude-specific auth inputs now support four maintained credential lanes plus separate optional bootstrap state: